jorendorff/git-ignorance/ignorance.md

 > Can you git-checkout or git-pull with outstanding changes?
 What
 > happens to those changes?
 If they are just re-applied on top of the
 > new checkout, how are conflicts handled?

+You can `git checkout` with outstanding changes, and they are re-applied.
+Don't know about conflicts yet.

 ???